justinblaber/camera_calib_python/README.md

 ### 2) Calibration board geometry

-1) The first thing to do is define a calibration board geometry.
-This specifies where fiducial markers and control points are located.
+The calibration board geometry specifies where fiducial markers and control points are located.
 For this example, my dot vision checker board is used.

 ```python